 In accordance with the college's policy, final examinations are given in all science lecture classes during final exam week.
-The only exception to this occurs in lecture courses in which the instructor has received approval from the Associate Provost to replace the final exam with a final paper or project.
+The only exception to this occurs in lecture courses in which the instructor has received approval from the Academic Dean to replace the final exam with a final paper or project and a class meeting during final exam week.
 Final examinations are not given during final exam week in any science laboratory class.